isc-projects/kea/doc/sphinx/arm/install.rst

 - ``isc-kea-hooks`` — Kea open source DHCP hooks

-Kea premium hook packages are not included in the ``isc-kea-hooks`` package.
+The Kea subscriber hook packages are not included in the ``isc-kea-hooks`` package.
-For ISC customers with access to the premium hooks, those packages have the ``isc-kea-premium-`` prefix.
-Users wishing to purchase the premium hooks can find them on ISC's website, at https://www.isc.org/shop/.
+For ISC customers with access to the subscriber hooks, those packages have the ``isc-kea-subscriber-`` prefix.
+For users interested in purchasing professional support services from ISC and getting access to the subscriber hooks, please fill out our contact form at https://www.isc.org/contact.

 Once installed, the services can be managed through the distribution's service manager.
 The services are named: :iscman:`kea-dhcp4`, :iscman:`kea-dhcp6`,